Seia-Soto/lightwsd/README.md

 ## About uWebSocket.js

-I am a lot of interest of uWebSocket.js which is a part of uNetworking, also, the next version of uws at the time.
+I have a lot of interest of uWebSocket.js which is a part of uNetworking, also, the next version of uws at the time.
 It has surprising performance even from Linux kernel but I couldn't use that because of leak of server instance sharing feature.
 I know that library is written on C++ for performance and adopts uWebSocket's features perfectly.
 However, sharing HTTP server instance has a lot of advantage at the time because HTTP server and WebSocket server's variables can be shared.